kensiprell/grails-drools/README.md

 	}
 ```

-## Plugin Installation, Configuration, and Use
+## Plugin Installation and Configuration

 ### Installation
 Edit your ```BuildConfig.groovy```: